 Office based procedures get you back to the things you love quicker and easier than traditional surgical treatments.
 You will be able to resume most normal activities immediately!

-Whether you live out of state, have a busy schedule, or otherwise find it difficult to be seen in the clinic, IVC® has consultation options to meet your needs.Request a Virtual Consult
+Whether you live out of state, have a busy schedule, or otherwise find it difficult to be seen in the clinic, IVC® has consultation options to meet your needs.Request an Online Consult

 Deep vein thrombosis occurs when a blood clot forms in the deep veins of the body – usually in the leg.
 While deep vein thrombosis is a fairly common condition, it is also very dangerous.
 If the clot breaks away and travels through your bloodstream, it could end up in the lungs as a pulmonary embolism – a potentially fatal condition.Learn More